 Value-based care payments are driven by measurable quality indicators.
 The specific metrics vary by program, but most fall into a few categories that every practice should understand.

-Clinical Quality Measures
+Tracking Clinical Quality Measures (CQMs)

 These track whether patients receive recommended care.
 Examples include HbA1c testing rates for diabetic patients, blood pressure control percentages, cancer screening completion, and follow-up visit rates after hospitalization.
 Your EHR system captures much of this data, but your billing team needs to ensure the right codes and modifiers are submitted to document compliance.

-Patient Experience Scores
+Why Patient Experience Scores Matter

 Programs like MIPS use CAHPS (Consumer Assessment of Healthcare Providers and Systems) survey data to measure patient satisfaction.
 Scores on communication, access, care coordination, and overall experience directly affect payment adjustments.
 Practices with low patient experience scores can lose revenue even if their clinical outcomes are strong.

-Cost and Utilization Metrics
+Measuring Cost and Resource Utilization

 Payers evaluate whether your practice manages resources efficiently.
 High rates of emergency department visits, unnecessary imaging, or avoidable hospitalizations can trigger lower reimbursement.
 Billing data plays a central role here because payers analyze claims patterns to assess utilization.